-As we prayerfully engage in a discussion regarding each ballot measure, we consider arguments offered by both supporters and opponents of each measure, and we rely on the Scriptures, our social principles, our past positions on similar measures, and dialogue and deliberation in our Public Policy Advocacy Committee and among the EMO board of directors.
+and deliberation in our Public Policy Advocacy Committee and among the EMO board of directors.
 We ask that you, also, prayerfully consider the wisdom of your own tradition and engage in a thoughtful process of discernment in exercising your civic duty to vote.

-The EMO Statement of Social Principles identifies six key areas of social concern: Peace and Global Justice, Human Rights and Religious Freedom, Environmental Stewardship, Economic Justice, Family and Community Well-being, and Public Witness and the Common Good.
+The EMO Statement of Social Principles identifies six key areas of social concern: Peace and Global Justice, Human Rights and Religious Freedom, Environmental Stewardship, Economic Justice, Family and Community Wellbeing, and Public Witness and the Common Good.
 In our discussions of the individual ballot measures found in this guide, we identify which area, or areas, of social concern relates to each measure.
 The complete statement of social principles can be found on our website at emoregon.org/advocacy-action.